CVE-2025-54707

 Remediation

-Compensating Controls: Utilize a Web Application Firewall (WAF) configured with SQL injection protection rules to filter malicious requests targeting the plugin.
+Compensating Controls: Deploy a Web Application Firewall (WAF) configured with rules to detect and block common SQL injection patterns targeting WordPress plugins.

 Exploitation status